luckyshot/OneAuth/README.md

 ## Flags

-Flags are letters that signify something.
-They can be used to create a User Access Control (s: subscriber, e: editor,
+Flags are letters that can be used for User Access Control, user levels, account settings, admins&hellip; These are the two used right now:

 <code>d</code>: Deleted account